Opportunities for Curricular Development and Enhancement

 The Center aims to foster the study of religion, broadly defined, across disciplines and to facilitate intellectual exchange among students and faculty in the humanities and social sciences.
 The sponsorship of new courses is part of our commitment to scholarly research and teaching that examines religion theoretically, comparatively, and empirically in its diverse historical and contemporary manifestations.
 The website lists previously supported Freshman Seminars and advanced undergraduate courses.

-Eligibility for teaching CSR-sponsored courses is extended to all regular tenured and tenure-track faculty in humanities and social science departments.
+Eligibility for teaching CCSR-sponsored courses is extended to all regular tenured and tenure-track faculty in humanities and social science departments.
 Faculty whose proposals were not chosen in previous years may reapply.

 Opportunities for Faculty-directed Events